nricciardi/pave-guard/slides-summary.md

 [NIC]

-Backend is the component that stores and manages information of the entire system.
+Backend is the component that stores and manages information about entire system.
-It is composed by more remote modules.
+It is composed by more remote modules that share data among them.

 It stores information about users.
 There are two types of accounts:

-- Administrators
+- Administrators, who can analyze data and plan interventions
 - Citizens, that are common accounts

-It creates digital representation of devices, acquiring and storing information about devices.
+Backend allows us to create digital representation of devices, acquiring and storing information about devices.

-Each DynamicGuard is associated to citizen’s account.
+Each DynamicGuard is associated to citizen's account.
-StaticGuards don’t have a owner and administrators can see their information using the dashboard.
+StaticGuards don't have a owner and administrators can see their information using the dashboard.

 In addiction, it manages data produced by devices and provides their telemetries through API, in order to allow other components (e.g. the model) to use them.